 Since most of the people considering a move or visit to Romania have Bucharest on top of their list, that’s the city we’re going to talk about right now and a notoriously dangerous place to visit there, the Ferentari area.
-Actually, this is a neighborhood you should really stay away from, there’s not much to see here.
+Actually, this is a neighborhood you should really stay away from, there’s not much to see here anyway.

 A notoriously dangerous place in Bucharest, the Ferentari ghetto seems to be from another world, even though it’s relatively close to Bucharest’s city center – just 5 kilometers away.

 So… what’s about Ferentari that makes it so dangerous?
 Well, the population living there is extremely poor, the level of education is low and the drug usage is high.
-These are all the ingredients you need for violence, and there’s a lot of it there.
+These are all the ingredients you need for potential violence, and there’s a lot of it there.
 Gangs, poverty, drugs, piles of garbage and violence… they are all part of the life there.

-Despite all these, don’t consider yourself a dead person if you absolutely find yourself in that area.
-Although considered Bucharest’s most dangerous (I also read recently a Huffington Post article that placed it in the top 4 most dangerous places in the world, after Bogota, and some neighborhoods in Russia and Bulgaria, but I can’t find the article!), the bad things usually start to happen after the sun sets.
+Despite all these, don’t consider yourself a dead person if you absolutely have to find yourself in that area.
+Although considered Bucharest’s most dangerous (I also read recently a Huffington Post article that placed it in the top 4 most dangerous places in the world, after Bogota, and some neighborhoods in Russia and Bulgaria, but I can’t find the article anymore), the bad things usually start to happen after the sun sets.

-Together with Ferentari, there are two other neighborhoods that are considered dangerous in Bucharest: Pantelimon and Colentina, but to amuch lower degree.
+Together with Ferentari, there are two other neighborhoods that are considered dangerous in Bucharest: Pantelimon and Colentina, but to a much lower degree.
 As a fun note, two of Romania’s best known hip hop bands are from the “ghettos” of Pantelimon and Colentina – and I have been in both neighborhoods and never worried about my safety (actually, I did worry, but I had no real reasons to, ha!).